-Although improvements were clearly evident in relation to the management and treatment of under 18s, there was a lack of broader organisational direction about expectations in terms of training and skills.
-In the absence of an organisational-wide policy, there was a risk that making a determination as to what training is required could be perceived as professionally subjective.
+Although improvements were clearly evident in relation to the management and treatment of under 18s, there was lack of a broader organisational direction about expectations in terms of training and skills.
+In the absence of an organisational-wide policy, there is a risk that making a determination as to what training is required could be perceived as professionally subjective.